How to comply with hallmarking law if your business supplies items described as precious metal (gold, silver, platinum or palladium).

 Display the Dealer’s Notice

 Under the Hallmarking Act 1973 all dealers supplying precious metal items must display a notice explaining the approved hallmarks.
 This must be in the form produced by the British Hallmarking Council.

-The notices are available in 3 formats:
+The notices are available in 4 formats.

-Contact the Assay Offices or download from their websites:
+Contact them or download from their websites: